isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs

-### Things to Note
-- Minimally semi-automated
+Up to - Minimally semi-automated
 - Minimally 1 unit/1 nozzle system to provide accurate filling into applicable units
 - Volumetric or weight based filling
 - Touchscreen display (optional)